 On 15 January 2009, orphan designation (EU/3/08/596) was granted by the European Commission to Seattle Genetics UK Limited, United Kingdom, for monoclonal antibody against human CD30 covalently linked to the cytotoxin monomethylauristatin E for the treatment of Hodgkin lymphoma.

-The sponsorship was transferred to Takeda Global Research and Development Centre (Europe) Ltd, United Kingdom, in September 2010.
+The sponsorship was transferred to Takeda Global Research and Development Centre (Europe) Ltd, United Kingdom, in September 2010 and subsequently to Takeda Pharma A/S, Denmark, in October 2013.

 - What is Hodgkin lymphoma?